yancyknight/eslint-group-learning/README.md

 ## ESLint Rules

 The full ruleset can be found [here](http://eslint.org/docs/rules/).
 It is also quite easy to write your own rules.

+## Turning off ESLint in comments

+In `src/file2.js`, add `//eslint-disable-line` to the end of line 5.
+Run ESLint again and you will see errors disappear from the output.
+Now remove the semicolon from line 5, creating two errors on that line, and change the comment to say `//eslint-disable-line no-unused-vars`.
+The `no-unused-vars` error now goes away, but the `semi` error is still there.

+You can also use `//eslint-disable-next-line` if you don't want the comment on the same line, or `/* eslint-disable */` to turn off ESLint for the rest of the file following the comment, and `/* eslint-enable */` to turn it back on.